JockDaRock/Time2Code/README.md

 The goal is to make deploying your own web based code editor easier and more fun.

 ## Tech Overview
 * The Code execution backend is built off of the serverless [FaaS](http://docs.get-faas.com/) Framework for scalability and ability to support many languages.
-Although support for [k8s](https://kubernetes.io/) is currently being tested on [faas-netes](https://github.com/alexellis/faas-netes) and this project and appears to be fairly successful, currently primary support is on Docker Swarm for Time2Code with the intention to make it fully operation on Kubernetes as well.
+Support for [k8s](https://kubernetes.io/) is ready through [faas-netes](https://github.com/alexellis/faas-netes) and appears to be working well.

 * Function handling and code excution are being handled by Python processes.
 Python handles the STDIN of all of the function requests and then passes it to the desired language for interpretation and execution or compilation and execution.